raiden-network/raiden-service-bundle/UPGRADING.md

 # Upgrading existing installations

+## From `2020.06.0` to `2020.10.0`

+Due to the significant jump in Synapse version we recommend to wipe the Synapse database when upgrading.

+This can be done by stopping the entire RSB:

+    docker-compose stop

+And then removing the postgres data directory (`<DATA_DIR>/db`).

 ## From releases before `2020.06.0`

 We updated our monitoring infrastructure for the Matrix servers.
 You can opt-in